SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 This property is initialized with a new ``Size`` structure instance, which infers a property type of ``Size``.

-..
-TODO: Note that properties can be either constant or variable, as with named values (let and var).

 Class and Structure Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~